-The spatial domain for a predictor where the analogy is looked for (spatial extent and position) should be defined and optimized for any given target location.
-Previous applications of SANDHY over France (Radanovics et al., 2013) considered all climatically homogeneous zones shown in Fig. 2 individual as target locations.
-Predictors were extracted from ERA-40 and predictand from Safran.
+The spatial domain for a predictor where the analogy is looked for (spatial extent and position) should be defined and potentially optimized for each of the 608 climatically homogeneous zones shown in Fig. 2, considered as individual target locations, following Radanovics et al. (2013).
 The predictor domain for the first, third and fourth analogy levels is chosen as the closest large-scale grid point to each zone.
 Radanovics et al. (2013) moreover optimized the geopotential predictor domains with an algorithm of growing rectangular domains, leading to the selection of 5 near-optimum domains for each zone in France.
 The performance criterion for the optimization was the Continuous Ranked probability Score (CRPS Brown, 1974; Matheson and Winkler, 1976), widely used for probabilistic verification forecast.
-Domains found from neighbouring zones were also considered if they provide a better performance (Radanovics, 2014).
-The different downscaling steps are therefore applied 5 times using a different predictor domain at each run, thus providing 125 analogue days for each target date and each climatically homogeneous zone in France (Radanovics, 2014).
+Domains found from neighbouring zones were also considered if they provide a better performance.
+The different downscaling steps are therefore applied 5 times using a different predictor domain at each run, thus providing 125 analogue days for each target date and each climatically homogeneous zone in France.